-Eindhoven University of Technology* TU/e) in the Netherlands plays an important role within the high tech industry in the Netherlands and in the world.
-With the purpose to support the high tech sector by training engineers in systems design, the competitive EngD (former PDEng) track Mechatronic Systems Design (MSD), accredited by the Dutch Ministry of Education, was established in 2015, under the EngD program Automotive Systems Design.
+Eindhoven University of Technology* (TU/e) in the Netherlands plays an important role within the high tech industry in the Netherlands and in the world.
+With the purpose to support the high tech sector by training engineers in systems design, the competitive Engineering Doctorate (EngD, former PDEng) track Mechatronic Systems Design (MSD), accredited by the Dutch Ministry of Education, was established in 2015, as a track of the EngD program Automotive Systems Design.
 Working with industry is an essential ingredient of this program.
-It is organized with close links to and cooperation with other EngD programs such as Software Technology (ST).
-For its EngD program track Mechatronic Systems Design, the TU/e is looking for ambitious Master’s graduates for 2-year post-Master EngD traineeships, Track: Mechatronic Systems Design.
+It is organized with close links to and cooperation with other EngD programs such as Software Technology and Data Science.
+For the next round of the 2-year traineeships offered by the EngD program track Mechatronic Systems Design, the TU/e is looking for new candidates.

-The next round of this 2-year program starts on October 30, 2023.
-This program track focuses on systems design and architecture in a high tech systems context.
+The next round of the 2-year traineeships starts on November 4, 2024.
+The program track MSD focuses on systems design and architecture in a high tech systems context.
 It trains graduates from mechatronics related disciplines to become the professional system designers and grow faster towards system architects.

 The program is devoted to deepening, broadening and reinforcing mechatronics related technological knowledge and competencies, as well as personal and professional skills.
 This program with a unique structure consists of an educational year, followed by a 1-year individual design project for industry.
 During the first year about half the time is spent on lectures, workshops and training, and the other half on projects on solving a real-world problem from one of the industrial partners with a team.